jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC.cfg.md

 #    Macro name to call when cutting filament.
 Using the default AFC_CUT macro
 #    will call the macro defined in `Cut.cfg`.
 You can replace this with a
 #    custom macro name if you have a different cutting method or tool.
+tool_cut_threshold: 10000
+#    Threshold to warn when number of cuts for current blade gets close to this
+#    number.
+Warning start to print out 1k cuts before threshold is hit.
+Once
+#    threshold is hit, warning is printed as an error notifying that cuts for
+#    current blade has exceeded threshold.

 # Park Settings
 park: True